GeorgieGirl24/GeorgieGirl24/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on ... finishing Mod2 at Turing School of Software Development & Design
+- 🔭 I’m currently working on ...
+Mod3 at Turing School of Software Development & Design
 - 🌱 I’m currently learning ... all about Ruby on Rails
 - 👯 I’m looking to collaborate on ... interesting app
 - 🤔 I’m looking for help with ...
 ActiveRecordRelations practive